0xPr0f/fraction-contracts/README.md

 # contract

-### This contracts where made using foundry
+### These contracts were made using foundry

-To get the contract running, clone the repo and the run
+To get the contracts running, clone the repo and then run

 ```
 forge install